kubedb/docs/docs/guides/mariadb/concepts/appbinding/index.md

 - **spec.clientConfig.caBundle**

   `spec.clientConfig.caBundle` is a PEM encoded CA bundle which will be used to validate the serving certificate of the database.

-## Next Steps

-- Learn how to use KubeDB to manage various databases [here](/docs/guides/README.md).
-- Want to hack on KubeDB?
-Check our [contribution guidelines](/docs/CONTRIBUTING.md).